 MOMS 2: A Follow-up to the Management of Myelomeningocele Study

-This important follow-up study, continuing through November 2016, will provide valuable insight into the lasting outcomes of prenatal repair versus standard postnatal repair in children 6 to 10 years of age, and provide both clinical teams and families with additional information to make better informed choices about the treatment options available in the future.
+Findings reported in Pediatrics show significant physical and emotional benefits a decade later in school-age children who received corrective surgery in the womb for myelomeningocele, the most severe form of spina bifida.
+The study findings provide valuable insight into the lasting outcomes of prenatal repair versus standard postnatal repair, and provide both clinical teams and families with additional information to make better informed choices about the treatment options available.